 Continuing law allows an income tax taxpayer to claim a personal exemption for the taxpayer, the taxpayer's spouse (if the spouses do not file separately), and the taxpayer's dependents.
-Under prior law, the personal exemption amount for each individual was \$1,700.
+Currently, the personal exemption amount is \$1,700.

-The act increases this amount for taxpayers whose Ohio adjusted gross income is \$80,000 or less as reported on the taxpayer's individual or joint annual return.
+The bill increases this amount for taxpayers whose Ohio adjusted gross income is \$80,000 or less as reported on the taxpayer's individual or joint annual return.
 Beginning with taxable years that begin in 2014, the personal exemption amounts will be tiered as follows: